 At OP Innovate, we offer a range of services to our customers, including Pen Testing as a service (PTaaS) and Incident response.
 Another service we provide is CISO as a Service.
-In this regard, I would like to share my recent involvement in a successful SOC 2 audit process with our valued customer, AI21 Labs, reinforcing our commitment to data security and privacy.
+In this regard, I would like to share my recent involvement in a successful SOC 2 audit process with our valued customer, AI21 Labs.

 I am proud to have been part of yet another successful SOC 2 audit process. reinforcing our commitment to data security and privacy.
 As a Chief Information Security Officer (CISO), I wanted to take a moment to share the main topics, experiences, and recommendations from this significant milestone.